West Cork Development Partnership employs two Rural Recreation Officers as part of the Rural Recreation Programme.

 Trail Development Projects

-West Cork Development Partnership’s Rural Recreation Officer has been working with Local Communities in the development, maintenance and promotion of trails and walking routes as both local amenities and as a support to local tourism.
+West Cork Development Partnership’s Rural Recreation Officers have been working with Local Communities in the development, maintenance and promotion of trails and walking routes as both local amenities and as a support to local tourism.

 Baltimore Trails